-The camp staff works diligently with campers throughout the day and need time to renew their energy in the evenings and on weekends.
+The camp staff works diligently with campers throughout the day and need time to renew their

 PARENT UNDERSTANDING

 I understand that the YMCA staff and volunteers are not allowed to transport campers at any time outside of the YMCA program on in their own personal vehicles.
 I understand that I am not to leave my child at the YMCA or program site unless a YMCA staff or volunteer is there to receive and supervise my child.
 I understand that state law mandates the YMCA report any suspected cases of child abuse or neglect to the appropriate authorities for investigation.